dfelinto/blender-manual/manual/sculpt_paint/weight_paint/tool_settings/options.rst

    .. tip::

-      While Multi-Paint cannot directly paint on zero-weight vertices, it is possible to use the *Smooth Weight* tool to copy a reasonable non-zero weight distribution from adjacent vertices without leaving Multi-Paint mode or changing bone selection.
+      While Multi-Paint cannot directly paint on zero-weight vertices, it is possible to use the *Smooth Weight* tool to copy a reasonable nonzero weight distribution from adjacent vertices without leaving Multi-Paint mode or changing bone selection.

       To do that, enable vertex selection, select target vertices, and apply one iteration of